spin-itn/spin-itn.github.io/docs/about.md

 ### Keep up to date about SPIN activities!
 [Subscribe to the SPIN-info mailing list here](https://mailman.rrz.uni-hamburg.de/mailman/listinfo/spin-info)

+### Subscribe to the [SPIN Youtube channel](https://www.youtube.com/channel/UCcsvKNYDSbeGuOVRhHZobIA) to know when new training videos are uploaded.

 ## Monitoring a Restless Earth

 _The seismic wavefield carries the imprint of material it crossed.
 We now understand that seismic wavefields alter the